- What Is It?

 Hashimoto's thyroiditis definition and facts

 - Hashimoto's thyroiditis (chronic lymphocytic thyroiditis) is an autoimmune disorder that causes inflammation of the thyroid gland.
-Hashimoto's thyroiditis is the most common cause of hypothyroidism (low thyroid hormone levels in the blood) in the United States.
+Hashimoto's thyroiditis is the most common cause of hypothyroidism (low thyroid hormone levels in the blood).

 - Hashimoto's thyroiditis is diagnosed by blood tests that measure thyroid gland function and blood tests that look for antibodies against proteins found in the thyroid gland.